polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Branching and conditional execution

 Magic Lambda contains the following slots.
-Most of these slots have async overrides that will be automatically chosen by Magic if possible.
+Most of these slots have async overloads, which will be automatically used by Magic if possible.

 ### [if]